stan-voo/logseq-slavsko-theme/README.md

 ## Bugs and feedback
 If you find a bug, file it under "Issues" with a short description and a screenshot.
-If you'd like to improve on the theme, please use a merge
+If you'd like to improve on the theme, please use a merge request.

 ## Slavsko mountains in summer
 ![slavsko](./img/slavsko.jpeg)